Sonatrix/EmployeeManagement/README.md

-# EmployeeManagement
+# Employee Management
-Autotriage is company management program.
+Autotriage is company management system.Suppose we have multiple clients, branches,and their contacts.So we want to manage them under a common platform.So we can use this to maintain the system

 # Requirements